 3. Have a Plan

 You are not there to waste people’s time.
-This is an opportunity for you to have a positive impact, and you need a plan to make that possible.
+This is an opportunity for you to have a positive impact, and you need the plan to make that possible.

 Find out their strengths and weaknesses.
 Get to know these people for the values they stand to gain from you.